hasura/graphql-engine/manual/cluster/multiple-clusters.rst

 ==========================

 Multiple Hasura clusters can be added to a single Hasura project.
-In fact, this is a common use-case in production workflows.
+In fact, this is a common use-case in production workflows to simulate different environments.

-For example, for a project one might have a ``staging`` cluster, which replicates the production environment and is used to test before making the project live, and a ``production`` cluster for the live instance of the project.
+For example, for a project one might have, a ``dev`` cluster for use during development, a ``staging`` cluster, which replicates the production environment and is used to test before making the project live, and a ``production`` cluster for the live instance of the project.